shiftyp/otel-mcp-server/README.md

 - `agg`: Simplified aggregation definition
 - `runtime_mappings`: Dynamic field definitions
 - `script_fields`: Computed fields using scripts

+## Example Prompts for LLMs

+Here are some example prompts you can use with LLMs that have access to this MCP server:

+### Exploring Data Structure

+- **Trace Fields**: "What fields are available in the trace data?
+Use the `traceFieldsGet` tool to find out."
+- **Error Log Fields**: "What fields should I look at for error analysis?
+Use `logFieldsGet` to find fields related to errors."
+- **Service Metrics**: "What metrics are available for the 'frontend' service?
+Use `metricsFieldsGet` to find relevant fields."

+### Service Discovery

+- **List Services**: "What services are available in the system?
+Use the `servicesGet` tool to list all services."
+- **Find Services**: "Are there any payment-related services?
+Use `servicesGet` with a search parameter."

+### Troubleshooting

+- **Error Traces**: "Find all error traces from the last 24 hours for the 'payment' service using `tracesQuery`."
+- **Recent Logs**: "Show me the most recent logs from the 'checkout' service using `logsQuery`."
+- **Resource Metrics**: "Get the CPU usage metrics for the 'api' service over the past hour using `metricsQuery`."

+### Incident Investigation

+- **Outage Analysis**: "Query traces during the outage period (2:00-3:00 PM today) for the 'authentication' service."
+- **Error Timeline**: "Find logs with error severity during the incident timeframe (May 23, 10:00-11:00 AM)."
+- **Authentication Issues**: "Find authentication failures or timeout errors during the incident using `logsQuery`."

+## Windsurf-Specific Prompts with Code Context

+When using this MCP server with [Windsurf](https://windsurf.com/editor), you can leverage both telemetry data and code context for more powerful analysis:

+### Exploring Code and Data Together

+- **Error Handling Fields**: "Find trace fields related to error handling in our API controllers and show where they're used in our code."
+- **Database Metrics**: "How do our database query metrics correlate with our ORM implementation?
+Analyze our access patterns."

+### Performance Analysis

+- **Slow Traces**: "Find slow traces in our payment service and analyze the code to identify performance bottlenecks."
+- **Resource Usage**: "Query CPU/memory metrics during peak loads and correlate with our resource allocation code."

+### Code-Aware Troubleshooting

+- **Auth Errors**: "Find recent authentication errors and analyze our auth middleware and token validation logic."
+- **API Failures**: "This endpoint returns 500 errors.
+Find recent traces and identify potential causes in the code."
+- **Latency Issues**: "The payment service has high latency.
+Find metrics and analyze our code for inefficiencies."

+### Root Cause Analysis

+- **Incident Investigation**: "Analyze telemetry from yesterday's incident (2:00-3:00 PM) and identify contributing code issues."
+- **Trace Analysis**: "This trace ID shows a failed checkout.
+Retrieve it and examine our checkout flow code for issues."

+### Performance Optimization

+- **Slow Database Queries**: "Find the slowest database operations and suggest optimizations (indexes, N+1 queries, joins)."
+- **API Response Times**: "Identify unusual patterns in API response times across services and review implementation code."
+- **Service Latency**: "Find slow spans in payment and checkout services from the last hour and suggest improvements."

+### Error Pattern Detection

+- **Log Patterns**: "Use aggregations to find unusual error patterns in the payment service over the last 2 hours."
+- **Cross-Service Errors**: "Analyze error patterns across microservices and suggest improvements to error handling."
+- **Authentication Failures**: "Find authentication failures during the incident timeframe using appropriate log fields."
+- **Incident Impact**: "Analyze which services were most affected during the incident and suggest investigation areas."

+### Cross-Service Analysis

+- **Checkout Flow Analysis**: "Analyze metrics, logs, and traces for our checkout flow to identify potential issues."
+- **Deployment Comparison**: "Compare payment service performance before and after deployment to identify changes."
+- **System-Wide Patterns**: "Find unusual patterns across our entire system during the incident window."

+### Advanced Elasticsearch Queries

+- **Correlated Logs**: "Find logs with correlation IDs matching error trace IDs from the last hour."
+- **Database Duration**: "Use script_fields to compute total database operation duration within each trace."
+- **Percentile Response Times**: "Create an aggregation showing 95th percentile response times by service and endpoint."

+### Custom Runtime Fields

+- **Error Code Extraction**: "Create a runtime field to extract and aggregate error codes from log messages."
+- **External Call Analysis**: "Calculate percentage of time spent in external service calls and find high-impact traces."

 ## 🔎 Example Queries